eranshmil/docker-examples/README.md

    cd express-mongo
    ```

-1. Run the following command to create the containers.
+1. Run the following command to create the containers:

    ```bash
     docker-compose up